 The spaceship starfinder that was supposed to take Ladiver to earth to stand trial was blown off course by an asteroid shower.
 Forced to make an emergency landing on Skaro and within the Dalek city itself.
 Not long after the humans arrived the deactivated Daleks were mysteriously re awoken.

 Ladiver was accused of being the traitor who had forced them to land on Skaro so that he could reactivate the Daleks by Redaway the ships captain.
 Ladiver denied this of course and though Redaway did not believe him the team were forced to work together as the Daleks began to pick them off one by one.

 Redaway himself was soon captured by the Daleks who brutally tortured him to death.

 Redaway has some not nice encounters with the locals.

-Redaway was able to discover during the torture who the real traitor was, but unfortunately after he escaped he died of his wounds before he could tell Ladiver who it was, though he did still nevertheless apologize to Ladive with his dying breath for having misjudged him.
+Redaway was able to discover during the torture who the real traitor was, but unfortunately after he escaped he died of his wounds before he could tell Ladiver, though he did still nevertheless apologise to Ladiver with his dying breath for having misjudged him.

-The traitor was later revealed to be Bob Slater a member of the crew who had made the ship go off course so that it would land on Skaro.
+The traitor was later revealed to be Bob Slater a member of the crew.
 He had reactivated them with devices that he had placed on their backs.
 If the Daleks disobeyed him he could deactivate them and thus render the Daleks powerless once again.

-Slater had hoped to use the Daleks to conquer the galaxy but unfortunately for him the Daleks soon whilst pretending to be his docile servants managed to find a way to reactivate their main power source.
+Slater had hoped to use the Daleks to conquer the galaxy but unfortunately for him the Daleks whilst pretending to be his docile servants managed to find a way to reactivate their main power source.
 Slater watched in terror as the devices dropped from the Daleks backs.
-Realizing his hold over them had gone he tried to flee only to be gunned down by the black Dalek.
+Realising his hold over them had gone, he tried to flee only to be gunned down by the black Dalek.